wvanderen/lemos/docs/adr/0005-context-logging.md

 - Behavior: Listens to events (e.g., `ConstellationSelected`, `RitualStarted`) and updates its internal state.

-- Exposure: Exposes a public method `getContext()` that other modules (like the Logger) can use to "enrich" their data before saving.
+- Exposure: Exposes a public method `getSnapshot()` that other modules (like the Logger) can use to "enrich" their data before saving.

 2.2 The Unified Logger (@lemos/modules/logger)